zygi/r-playground-mcp/README.md

     - Set the R_HOME environment variable to your R installation
     - Install the MCP inside your Claude Desktop configuration.
 - That's it!
 Starting Claude Desktop should now display the tools as available.
 Or just ask it to "test out the `execute_r_command` tool".

+## Installation (Docker)
+We also provide Dockerfiles to run this MCP in an isolated context.
+This only supports the platform linux/amd64.
+The image uses the [`r2u`](https://github.com/eddelbuettel/r2u) project to make precompiled CRAN packages available.
+The Dockerfile comes with two versions:
+- Slim: `docker build --platform=linux/amd64 .`.
+This sets up the `r2u` repositories but installing a new package from the R session will still take ~10s.
+- Fat: `docker build --build-arg PREINSTALL_PACKAGES=true --platform=linux/amd64 .`.
+This preinstalls a big selection of packages to the Docker image, and loading them in an MCP session becomes instant.

+You are also welcome to edit the Dockerfile and preinstall just the packages relevant to your workflow.

 ## Issues and Contributions
 Feel free to create an Issue if you have questions or requests.
 Small PRs are welcome anytime, larger PRs should be discussed by creating an Issue before a PR is started.